zhangliliang/RPN_BF/README.md

 0. Download the annotations and videos in [Caltech Pedestrian Dataset](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/datasets/USA/) and put them in the proper folder follow the instruction in the [website](http://www.vision.caltech.edu/Image_Datasets/CaltechPedestrians/).

 0. Download the VGG-16 pretrain model and the relative prototxt in `VGG16_caltech_pretrain.zip` from [BaiduYun](http://pan.baidu.com/s/1hrALBus) or [OneDrive](https://1drv.ms/u/s!AAVYvWT--3HKhCY), and unzip it in the repo folder.
+The md5sum for `vgg16.caffemodel` should be `e54292186923567dc14f21dee292ae36`.

 0. Start MATLAB from the repo folder, and run `extract_img_anno` for extracting images in JPEG format and annotations in TEXT format from the Caltech dataset.